 ‘Wendy’ offered le Carré a job delivering ‘’I knew not what to I knew not whom”.
 A spy was born.

-By 1949, le Carré was trawling displaced-persons camps to recruit Nazis as allies in the struggle against the new enemy, Communists, said Philippe Sands, a barrister and friend of the author.
+By 1949, le Carré was trawling displaced-persons camps to recruit Nazis as allies in the struggle against the new enemy, Communists.
 Le Carré served in the Army Intelligence Corps in Austria running low-grade agents to watch over the Soviets, which he described as “little guys on motorbikes selling pornographic photographs to Russian sentries”.

 Le Carré studied at Oxford, compiling dossiers on left-leaning students for MI5, and later taught at the prestigious Eton College.
 By the late 1950s and 1960s, le Carré was back in Germany working at the British Embassy, running agents and luring defectors.

 His upbringing prepared him for a life in the shadows.
 “My dad for part of my childhood was in prison.
 So I arrived in the heartland of the establishment - private education - as a kind of spy, as somebody who had to put on the uniform, affect a voice and attitudes, and give myself a background I didn’t have,” he recalled in an interview in 2019.

 Born David Cornwell, he adopted the pen name John le Carré to distance his writing from the secret service.

 Le Carré knew England’s secrets better than his own and his introspective nature led him to explore the psychology of identity and solitude, both in his life and work.

 “The solitary interests me,” le Carré said.
 “In part, I have been a lonely person.
 Certainly the spy interests me because it is the solitary place in the collective position.”